chutoan99/interview/interview.md

 - I can keep my cool and I don`t allow pressure to get to me.

 My weakness is:
-- My language skills are not very strong.
+- language skills are not very strong.
 However, I am currently improving them step by step.

 ### How do you process handle tasks?